 Make a deal with them to see if you can manage your finances with lowered interest rates or perhaps a lowered minimum payment until your situation changes.

-Number one priority is to always let them know of your financial hardship.
+The number one priority is always to let them know of your financial hardship.

 Debt Reduction Spreadsheet

-There is one good thing about tracking your expenses in order to reduce them and that is you’re doing something about your debt using a visual.
+There is one good thing about tracking your expenses to reduce them: you’re doing something about your debt using a visual.

-Seeing your debt numbers vanish is probably one of the most happiest times for anyone who carries debt.
-I remember when we had our mortgage loan and how scary the numbers were with added interest over the years.
+Seeing your debt numbers vanish is probably one of the happiest times for anyone who carries debt when we had our mortgage loan and how scary the numbers were with added interest over the years.

-Once we set up and printed our pay-down chart it was nice to start crossing off payments in order to evaluate where we stood and how much further ahead we would be if we could crush even more debt.
+Once we set up and printed our pay-down chart, it was nice to start crossing off payments to evaluate where we stood and how much further ahead we would be if we could crush even more debt.

 Sample Financial Hardship Letter

-Besides making a phone call you can also write a letter which is why I crafted a sample financial hardship letter for anyone who struggles with writing
+Besides making a phone call, you can also write a letter, so I crafted a sample financial hardship letter for anyone who struggles with writing.

 Below is a financial hardship letter that I wrote and that you can use by downloading and saving the word document to your computer to edit.